Honey-Roasted Pork with Chestnut Confit

 Preheat over to 400°F (200°C).

 Add the onions, carrots and the bouquet garni and cook for 3-4 minutes.

 Cover the casserole pot, place in the oven, and let meat roast for about one and a half hours, turning it often.

+Take the meat out of the pot, season with salt and pepper and set aside.
+Turn the oven up to 475°F (240°C)

-Take the meat out of the pot, season with salt and vinegar and put back in the hot oven, uncovered, for 12-16 minutes, until it has a nice caramelized color.
+Deglaze the pot with a cup of water or light chicken stock and boil gently for 15 minutes, until the liquid has reduced by half.
+Baste the roast with the honey and vinegar and put back in the hot oven, uncovered, for 12-16 minutes, until it has a nice caramelized color.

 Pass the reduced deglazed jus through a sieve for serving.